 You know you've reached peak Sydney when you're sipping a boutique wine over a beautiful dinner and outside the windows is the big blue.
-Perhaps it's three-courses of Mod Oz fare from Sean's Panaroma overlooking North Bondi Beach?
-Or perhaps you prefer the gentler harbour vistas you get at Chiosco or Catalina?
+Perhaps it's three-courses of mod Oz fare from Sean's Panaroma overlooking North Bondi Beach?
+Or maybe you prefer the gentler harbour vistas you get at Chiosco or Catalina, or spots that sit on the city's edge like Bea or Lumi?
 One thing's for sure, eating by the water gives your meal that extra special shine, which is why so many people indulge.
 For your next special occasion, work dinner or to impress visitors from out of town, book at table at the best waterfront restaurants Sydney has on the books.

 Sydney's best waterfront restaurants

 “By God, this is a beautiful place to eat a meal.”
 The thought is almost certain to strike at some point as you dine under the dominating, post-Brutalist arches of executive chef Peter Gilmore's new restaurant inside the Opera House sails.
 And that’ll be before you even see the food.
 There are four ways to eat here: the restaurant downstairs; the cured and cultured section up a floor; the bar at the top, and if you’re in for a clean $650 per head, the chef’s table situated within the stunning, custom-designed kitchen.